scottgoering/HeaterMeter-wiki/Building-OpenWrt-from-Source.md

-# Building OpenWrt
+# Building OpenWrt (for RaspberryPi)
 If you don't want to use a the pre-built LinkMeter OpenWrt image, you can build it yourself from source.
-LinkMeter is targeting the Attitude Adjustment release of OpenWrt, which is currently on trunk.
+LinkMeter is built on the Attitude Adjustment release of OpenWrt.
 In these examples, it is assumed your heatermeter git repository lives at ~/heatermeter and you'll be building OpenWrt at ~/openwrt

     cd ~
-    svn co svn://svn.openwrt.org/openwrt/trunk openwrt
+    svn co svn://svn.openwrt.org/openwrt/tags/attitude_adjustment_12.09 openwrt
     cd ~/heatermeter/openwrt
-    ./install.sh ~/openwrt
+    ./install.sh BCM2708 ~/openwrt
     cd ~/openwrt
     make menuconfig (exit and save)
     make

-The firmware image will be built to ~/openwrt/bin/brcm47xx/
+The firmware image will be built to `~/openwrt/bin/brcm2708/`

 ## Building just the LinkMeter package
 You'll still need the full OpenWrt build environment created from the above steps, but recompiling just the LinkMeter package can be done (from ~/openwrt)

     make package/linkmeter/compile

-The package will be built to ~/openwrt/bin/brcm47xx/package/linkmeter_*_brcm47xx.ipk
+The package will be built to `~/openwrt/bin/brcm2708/package/linkmeter_*_brcm2708.ipk`

+# Building OpenWrt (for WRT54GL)
+The Linksys WRT54GL target had to be frozen during the OpenWrt development cycle.
+The release version of Attitude Adjustment requires too much memory to run in the 16MB available on the device.
+You can however build  it using the same method, however the platform and SVN source URL are different

+    cd ~
+    svn co svn://svn.openwrt.org/openwrt/trunk@29665 openwrt
+    cd ~/heatermeter/openwrt
+    ./install.sh BCM47XX ~/openwrt
+    cd ~/openwrt
+    make menuconfig (exit and save)
+    make

+The firmware image will be built to `~/openwrt/bin/brcm47xx/`.